Mair/flash-encryption/_22_secure_boot_v2/README.md

 > ⚠️flashing this version will permanently change your ESP32

-# Secure boot version 2
+# Secure boot version 2 configuration

 > targets the esp32s3